|Using Keywords in Annual Meeting Proposals|

 You can serve the field and help enhance the usefulness of the AFS Ethnographic Thesaurus by recommending new subject terms or topics.
 Please send recommended terms to the AFSET Editorial Committee by using the "Contact Us” function on the AFSET web page.

+Submit the most salient key words, even if they are already in your presentation or panel title.
 If your presentation concerns a genre, group, and/or geographic place, we recommend that you use your keywords to describe them.
 If those categories aren't relevant, your keywords should describe the most important dimensions of your work, with attention to aspects that may not be apparent in your presentation title.

 The proposal form will offer the following three lists of terms to choose from, as well as two text fields that permit you to enter terms of your choice, so that you may enter up to five different terms altogether.
 The lists are not meant to be normative or comprehensive; instead, they represent categories that appear frequently in the annual meeting program.
 Choose the most specific terms that apply to your proposal; if none are relevant, leave the field blank and supply terms of your choice for topics 4-5.
 You can also use the spaces to enter additional genre or practice terms, if necessary.